Byrnesz/babyakja.github.io/_posts/2018-10-05-Kanye-Capstone.md

  ('catch', 0.44258543848991394)]
  ```

-Not something you would like to see associate next to the term 'myself' is anything referencing 'killing'.
+Not something you would like to see associate next to the term _myself_ is anything referencing _killing_.
 This type of model could potentially reveal someone commonly making references that could lead to harm coming to themselves or others.

 ## __Sequential Topic Model__